Yotona/twewy/README.md

 ## Contributing

 Contributions are welcome!
-Please ensure that any proposed changes or additions comply with the repository's guidelines and do not include any copyrighted material.
+You may review the repository's [contribution guidelines](docs/CONTRIBUTING.md) if you are interested in contributing.

 ## Disclaimer